-After 10 acclaimed years on the job and with her 11th Chief Insp.
-Armand Gamache mystery about to hit bookshops in a massive 400,000-copy wave, Louise Penny can stand fairly accused of crafting some of the finest and most popular “cozies” extant.
+After 10 acclaimed years on the job, Louise Penny can stand fairly accused of crafting some of the finest and most popular “cozies” extant.
 Accused is the operative word, though, because the author is adamant in pleading her innocence.
 Cozy mysteries, low on sex and violence and high on village intimacy, were exemplified by Agatha Christie’s Miss Jane Marple, resident sleuth of St. Mary Mead, and famously mocked by Raymond Chandler for offering up murders prompted by nothing more than to provide a puzzle for a detective to solve.

 And that’s far from what Penny has wrought in her finely paced, psychologically rich and often very funny books.
 “Why does everything set in a village automatically get tarred with the cozy brush?” she asks from her home in Sutton, a town of 4,000 in Quebec’s Eastern Townships.
 “In a village, a murder is shattering—a great boulder falling into a small pond.
 My books are about a lot of things, but murder is probably the least of them; they’re more allegory than cozy.”

 She’s right, of course.
 Penny tackles large, skull-beneath-the-skin themes—love turned rancid, repressed malignancy bubbling to the fore, the everyday banality of evil.
 But she has no right to complain.
 Her surface dazzle is dazzling indeed.
 The village of Three Pines is four-season beautiful; Chief Insp.
 Armand Gamache, Penny’s cop, is both fallible (in a good way) and idealized; her victims often die by ingenious means right out of the interwar Golden Age, including via an electrified lawn chair; and her cast of characters, mostly refugees from other places and past sorrows, is charming.